Updated: Aug 23, 2022

 So if you don't have anything of value to offer your prospects, you might not be able to generate leads.
 Of course, Lawyer SEO can get you at the top of the rankings, but how do you make sure site visitors stick around?

 Remember: Your website should be full of helpful content, resources, and offers that site visitors might want to read or signup for.
 E-books, newsletters, and free consultations are just a few examples.
-You also want a diverse range of material that will appeal to visitors at various sales process stages.
+You also want a diverse range of materials that will appeal to visitors at various sales process stages.

 2. You Don't Have A Blog